 The Assessment Review Board hears the formal complaints to maintain assessment equity throughout High River.
 It is an impartial board as set out in the Municipal Government Act.

-Legislation governing the Assessment Review Board is contained in the revised Part 11 of the Municipal Government Act and the new Alberta Regulation 310/2009 – Matters Relating to Assessment Complaints Regulation, which legislates some of the procedures that complainants must adhere to after a complaint has been filed.
+Legislation governing the Assessment Review Board is contained in the revised Part 11 of the Municipal Government Act and the new Alberta Regulation AR 201/2017 – Matters Relating to Assessment Complaints Regulation, which legislates some of the procedures that complainants must adhere to after a complaint has been filed.
 Failure to comply with the legislation and related Town bylaws may result in your complaint being invalid.
 Copies of the publications are available from:

 Alberta Queen’s Printer Online

 602 – 620 7th Ave.
 S.W., Calgary, AB T2P 0Y8

 Telephone: (403) 297-6251

 If you disagree with the decision of the Assessment Review Board, you are entitled to appeal the decision to the Court of Queens Bench.

 Please fill out the forms and return them to the Town office at 309B Macleod Trail S.W. or fax to 403.652.2396 or email to [email protected]

 Read more about Assessment Complaints and Appeals on the Alberta Municipal Affairs website

 Town of High River Current Rate Bylaw sets out the Assessment Review Complaint Fees as follows;